Tennessee Intercollegiate State Legislature: Executive Council

-The ten-member Executive Council manages TISL through the year and prepares for the next General Assembly.
-Officers are ambassadors for TISL, which means they frequently call on other campuses, university administrators and state officials.
+The ten-member Executive Council manages TISL throughout the year and prepares for the next General Assembly.
+Officers are ambassadors for TISL, which means they frequently call on other campuses, university administrators, and state officials.
 Officers’ duties and responsibilities are enumerated in Article V of the TISL Constitution.

-The Executive Council consists of the Governor, Lieutenant Governor, Secretary of State, State Treasurer, Speaker of the House of Representatives, Speaker Pro Tempore of the House of Representatives, Speaker Pro Tempore of the Senate, Attorney General, Lobbying Director, and Chief Justice of the Tennessee Intercollegiate Supreme Court.
+The Executive Council consists of the Governor, Lieutenant Governor, Secretary of State, State Treasurer, Speaker of the House of Representatives, Speaker Pro Tempore of the House of Representatives, Speaker Pro Tempore of the Senate, Attorney General, Lobbying Director, Communications Director, and Chief Justice of the Tennessee Intercollegiate Supreme Court.

-The current officers were elected at the 53rd General Assembly to serve a one-year term.
+The current officers were elected at the 55th General Assembly to serve a one-year term.
 The current officers are:

 Support Staff

 In addition to the Executive Council, various other officers and support staff are appointed to help the Executive Council with the management of the different components of TISL.
 The Speakers of each chamber appoint a Chief Clerk to oversee the flow of legislation and keep records while in session.
 There is also a Deputy Clerk (and in some cases an Assistant Clerk) who help the Chief Clerk in his/her duties.
 Both the Secretary of State and State Treasurer appoint Deputies and Assistants to assist them in their responsibilities.
 The Supreme Court justices appoint a Chief Clerk and Marshall to oversee paperwork and records of the AMC3 competition.
 There are also a number of law clerks and courtroom clerks that help the AMC3 program function.
 A Director of Lobbying is appointed to coordinate that program, as well as a Media Director to oversee the media component.
 The Governor is assisted by a Chief of Staff and Cabinet, who advise him on bills and convey the Governor's wishes to Senators and Representatives.